meker12/commerce-channels.en/help/amazon-sales-channel/ob-define-condition-example.md

    - **[!UICONTROL Product Attribute]** - The product attributes depend on the setup of the attribute.
 For an attribute to appear in the list, it must be configured for usage in promotional rule conditions.
 See the _Use for Promo Rule Conditions_ in [Product Attributes](https://docs.magento.com/user-guide/stores/attributes-product.html){target="_blank"}.

-      In the list under **Product Attribute**, choose the attribute that you want to use as the basis of the condition.
+      In the list under **[!UICONTROL Product Attribute]**, choose the attribute that you want to use as the basis of the condition.
 For this example, the selected condition is `Amazon FBA`.

       ![Condition line 2, part 2](assets/ob-condition-attribute-dropdown.png)